skalpt/ski-clock-neo/replit.md

 **1. Firmware (Embedded C++ for ESP32/ESP8266):**
 *   **Features**: Drives 16x16 NeoPixel matrices with a custom 5x7 pixel font, supports multi-panel setups, includes a freeze-proof LED status indicator using hardware interrupt timers, and manages WiFi via `AutoConnect`.
 Secure non-blocking OTA updates are handled via a custom server with API key authentication and HTTPS.
 NeoPixel updates utilize FreeRTOS tasks on ESP32 for smooth rendering.
+*   **2x Glyph Override System**: The 2x font scaling uses diagonal smoothing for cleaner edges, but this can fill in small details (like the hole in °).
+The `font_5x7_2x_overrides.h` file provides hand-crafted 2x versions of problem glyphs, giving full artistic control while keeping automatic smoothing for other characters.
 *   **Modular Display Architecture**: Hardware configuration is centralized in `display_config.h`.
 The generic `display_core.{h,cpp}` library manages a bit-packed display buffer and text content, which is hardware-agnostic.
 The `neopixel_render.h` renderer handles pixel transformations (rotation, serpentine wiring) and commits unified frames.
 This architecture supports future migration to HUB75 panels.
 *   **FreeRTOS Display Task**: Display rendering runs in a dedicated FreeRTOS task (ESP32) or Ticker callback (ESP8266) for immediate, non-blocking display updates.
 *   **Deterministic Display Controller Task**: Content scheduling (e.g., time/date toggling) runs in a dedicated FreeRTOS task (ESP32) or TickTwo library (ESP8266) to prevent display "freezing" during network operations.